sunscreem/laravel-flickr-gallery/README.md

 Set your flickr user id, key and secret in your .env file.

-Instructions on how to find these are here.
-[TBC]
+Here's a guide on [finding your Flickr ID](https://www.pixsy.com/academy/flickr-id/).

+And here's how to generate your [API key and secret](https://www.flickr.com/services/api/misc.api_keys.html).

 ```php
 FLICKR_USER_ID_TO_FETCH=1234567890@N00